kgateway-dev/kgateway/docs/content/security/opa/_index.md

 ---
 title: Open Policy Agent (OPA)
-weight: 20
+weight: 60
-description: Fine grained control over Gloo Configuration using Open Policy Agent
+description: Define fine-grained policies to control Gloo configuration itself.
 ---

 ## Motivation

 In Kubernetes, Gloo stores its configuration as Custom Resource Definitions (CRDs).
 You can use normal Kubernetes Role Based Access Control (RBAC) to create a policy that grants users the ability to create a Gloo VirtualService.
 RBAC only allows to grant permissions entire objects.
 With the Open Policy Agent, one can specify very fine grain control over Gloo objects.